About this PGY2 Pharmacy Residency Program

 Qualifications

 Candidates must graduate from an ACPE-accredited pharmacy program with a Doctor of Pharmacy degree (or equivalent combination of education and clinical experience).
-A minimum GPA is not required, but grades for pharmacotherapy courses are taken into consideration.
+GPA is not evaluated as part of the application process; however, grades for pharmacotherapy courses, including pass/fail pharmacy programs, are taken into consideration.
 Residents must have completed an accredited PGY1 pharmacy residency program.
 Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within 90 days of PGY2 residency start date.
 The University of Utah Pharmacy residency programs do not sponsor visas.

 Recruitment and Selection